raymondxyy/pyaudlib/README.md

 - Deep learning architectures for speech processing tasks in [PyTorch][pytorch]
 - PyTorch-compatible interface (similar to torchvision) for batch processing
 - A command-line interface with a unix-pipe-like syntax
-  - I/O utilities for interfacing with [CMUSPHINX][sphinx]

 Some use cases of audlib are:

 - Extracting common speech features for your backend
-- Integrating CMUSPHINX with modern deep learning architectures
 - Developing your own deep-learning-based tools for speech tasks
 - Quickly try out speech processors and visualize the spectrogram in command line